-Thorn bushes have invaded millions of hectares of formerly productive veld in Botswana.
+Thorn bushes have invaded millions of hectares of formerly productive veld in Botswana (dark areas on the above map).
 They now cover over 6 % of Botswana, and these bushy areas are beginning to join up in some parts of the country.
 They have been observed to extend up to 9 km from some boreholes, resulting in impenetrable stretches of bush for tens of kilometres.
 Interviews with elders suggest that this level of invasion occurred in less than 40 years.